Skip to Content

-The University of Iowa has a well-established multidisciplinary Fetal diagnosis and Treatment Unit under the direction of Dr. Rijhsinghani.
+The University of Iowa has a well-established multidisciplinary Fetal diagnosis and Treatment Unit.
 The majority of level II scans, anomaly consultations, and interventional fetal procedures in the state are performed by this unit.
 Approximately 300 amniocentesis or CVS procedures are performed.
 Many cordocenteses and intravascular transfusions are performed each year.

 The Obstetrics and Gynecology Ultrasound Program is certified by the American Institute of Ultrasound in Medicine (AIUM).
 The Division of Maternal-Fetal Medicine enjoys a close working relationship with the Division of Medical Genetics in the Department of Pediatrics.

 The division is approved for one maternal-fetal medicine fellow each year and a combined MFM-clinical genetics fellow every other year.
 Only 11 programs have such combined programs nationwide.